HackSocNotts/Kotlin-Workshops/Part-1.md

 ### If you don't have Intellij or Java installed
 - Navigate to https://play.Kotlinlang.org/
 - ...That's it!
 - You can copy the URL that it makes to save the code that you work on.
+If you want a clean slate, just go to that URL again in a new tab!
+- This is slightly limited, in the fact that you can't read from the console, but nothing we do here will require it!

 ### If you'd rather use a lab PC
 - Log into one of the Lab PCs.
 Faster and a lot easier to set up.